Memphis

 The Department of Public Works is the municipal utility that provides wastewater treatment and stormwater management services for Memphis.

-In 2019, according to TVA and EIA, MLGW achieved 23,359 MWh in net incremental savings, representing 0.17% of retail sales.
-In 2019, MLGW had no savings from natural gas efficiency programs.
-We could not confirm MLGW’s spending for 2019.
+In 2021, according to TVA, MLGW achieved 2,012 MWh in net incremental savings.
+In 2021, MLGW had no savings from natural gas efficiency programs.
+We could not confirm MLGW’s spending for 2021.

 MLGW offers natural gas and electric efficiency tools and technical assistance to residential and commercial/industrial customers.